-At the Institute of non-violence, we understand the value and necessity of providing regular and structured clinical supervision to practitioners who are tasked with daily risk assessment and management work.
-Our supervisors are all trained in Psychology or Social Work and have extensive experience in supervising clinical practice.
+At the Institute of non-violence, we understand the value and necessity of providing regular and structured clinical supervision to practitioners who are tasked with family violence risk assessment and management work, including Men’s Behaviour Change facilitators and case managers; family safety workers; and those in private practice.